Berlin-Kobayashi/martialarts-tracker/README.md

 ## TODOs
- - cover current code by unit tests and use TDD from now on
  - add time to training unit
  - add service to add a complete training unit including new techniques etc